-Skyscrapers and retro architecture, verdant parks and hard concrete.
-The new and the nostalgic coexist in Tokyo, the capital city of Japan.
-Hidden in Daito City, a special ward of Tokyo, is “toco.,” a guest house rebuilt from a 100-year-old traditional Japanese house.
-The guest house retains the traditional look and feel of a Japanese home and it is such a popular lodging choice among both domestic and international travelers that reservations often can’t be made.
-Find out the thoughts that went into the creation of “toco” and the secret to its popularity here.
+Skyscrapers and retro architecture, verdant parks and hard concrete... the new and the nostalgic coexist in Tokyo, Japan's capital.
+Hidden in Tokyo's Taito Ward is “toco.,” a guest house rebuilt from a 100-year-old traditional Japanese house.
+The guest house is a window into the look and feel of a Traditional Japanese home, and is a popular lodging choice, often booked-out completely by both domestic and international travelers.
+This article is a deep-dive into the thoughts behind toco.'s creation, and the secrets to its popularity.

 ”Toco” – A Guest House with Frequent Repeaters

 Tokyo, Japan's capital, is a city of blinding neons and towering concrete buildings.
 In contrast to this image, the guest house toco. retains its traditional look from 100-years ago.
 It is situated in a favorable location just a three-minute walk away from Iriya Station in Taito Ward.
 Toco. accommodates a large number of travelers, with an especially large portion of overseas travelers.

 A 100-year-old traditional house reborn as a guest house